-Every introverted Myers-Briggs personality type has strengths, but each one also has fears.
+Each introverted Myers-Briggs personality type has strengths, but also has fears.
 Eventually, we all find ourselves alone with them — and that’s when they start to run wild.
-So what is each personality type truly afraid of?
-Every person is different, and four letters can’t describe all that we are.
-Nevertheless, here’s what I think gives each introverted type a serious case of the creepy-crawlies.
+So what is each personality type afraid of?
+Here’s what I think gives each introverted type a serious case of the creepy-crawlies.

 (What’s your personality type?
 We recommend this free personality assessment.)

 “What if something happens to you…?”

 Everyone, no matter their personality type, fears the loss of a loved one.
 But most of us go through life accepting — and sometimes ignoring — all the smaller risks: the tiny chance of getting mugged, the unlikely event of a car crash, the one-in-a-million chance that your loved one will be the one to catch a strange disease on vacation.
 If you’re an ISFJ, though, just reading that laundry list of “unlikely” threats may have sent your mind spinning.

 ISFJs are deeply invested in a sense of closeness and caring toward their loved ones.
 Since they tend to be risk-averse, they definitely notice when someone they care about is headed into harm’s way.
 Or might be.
 Or almost definitely isn’t, but have they THOUGHT about what happens if…

 This fear can sometimes go beyond well-meaning concern and veer into what non-ISFJs would describe as nagging.
 But cut the ISFJ some slack: Addressing their fear is mostly beyond their control.
 They can’t really stop loved ones from doing things they themselves would feel are too risky (at least, not once those loved ones are grown ups).
 And they can’t stop a comet from hitting your car just as the brakes go out on a mountaintop highway with no guard rail.
 So, if they seem a little freaked out by your seemingly innocent picnic lunch plan, go easy on them.